apify/apify-docs/sources/academy/webscraping/scraping_basics_python/index.md

 ## What you'll do

-- Inspect pages using browser DevTools
+- Inspect pages using browser DevTools.
-- Download web pages using the HTTPX library
+- Download web pages using the HTTPX library.
-- Extract data from web pages using the Beautiful Soup library
+- Extract data from web pages using the Beautiful Soup library.
 - Save extracted data in various formats, e.g. CSV which MS Excel or Google Sheets can open
-- Follow links programatically (crawling)
+- Follow links programatically (crawling).
-- Save time and effort with frameworks, such as Crawlee, and scraping platforms, such as Apify
+- Save time and effort with frameworks, such as Crawlee, and scraping platforms, such as Apify.

 ## Who this course is for